-The division department shall make a decision regarding compliance with SDCL chapter percent or more of the requirements and submits a plan of correction approved by the division department that addresses all areas of noncompliance;

-34-20A and this article within 90 days of the on-site comprehensive survey based on the percent of the requirements and submits a plan of correction approved by the division department that addresses all areas of noncompliance;

-(1) Issue a three year accreditation certificate if an agency is in compliance with 90 compliance with less than 70 percent of the requirements.
-If the agency successfully completes a plan of correction approved by the division department, addresses all areas of noncompliance, and attains at least 70 percent during an onsite comprehensive survey at the end of the probationary period, the division department shall issue a one year accreditation certificate; or
+- (1) Issue a three_year accreditation certificate, if an agency is in compliance with 90 ninety percent or more of the requirements and submits a plan of correction that is approved by the division that department and addresses all areas of noncompliance; - (2) Issue a two_year accreditation certificate, if an agency is in compliance with 70 seventy to 89 eighty-nine percent of the requirements and submits a plan of correction that is approved by the division that department and addresses all areas of noncompliance; - (3) Place an agency on probation for not more than-6 six months, if an agency is in compliance with less than-70 seventy percent of the requirements.
+If the agency successfully completes a plan of correction approved by the division department, addresses all areas of noncompliance, and attains at least-70 seventy percent during an onsite comprehensive survey at the end of the probationary period, the division department shall issue a one-year accreditation certificate; or division department shall provide a report to an agency, within 30 thirty days following the on-site, comprehensive survey-regarding the, report its findings-of the survey to the agency.